forrestdavis/NLPScholar/Install.md

     pip install ipykernel

+### Conda activate doesn't work

+You will see a longer message about setting up conda for your shell.
+Run

+    conda init --all

 ### You want to try re-creating the environment (prefix already found)

 Sometimes the environment is created, but something has gone wrong.
 That is when